BCDeshiG/NZP-Requiem-OLD/README.md

 * Navigate to pc/req/source
 * Run "fteqccgui.exe"
 * Hit the "compile" button
-* Run fteqw.exe in the "pc" folder
+* Run requiem.exe in the "pc" folder